The living room of 428 West 20th Street, 2nd floor — a sunlit Chelsea living room with original fireplace, tall windows, and wide-plank floors

 1870

 The Whitleys.
 J.E.
 Whitley, attorney, raises a family here.
 His son Jonas graduates and becomes a journalist for The New York World; his daughter Charlotte teaches at Grammar School № 56 on West 18th Street.
+The house takes their name.

 1894